uzukwujp/darey-devops-pbl-projetcs/project 4/project4.md

 You are supposed to know how to do it, if you have forgotten - refer to [Project 1](https://starter-pbl.darey.io/en/latest/) (Step 1 — Installing Apache and Updating the Firewall)

-Your Sercurity group shall look like this:
+Your Security group shall look like this:

 ![](images/open_port_3300.png)